Boholjonna/My-Projects/README.md

 ------------------------------------------------------------------
- ## Here is the overview of the Library Management System we created
+ ## Here is the overview of the Library Management System  LMS, we created

  ## #Lib.IT
 ===